 When we first saw Delicious Candy Coneflower, we did a double take.
 It's one of the OMG just plain gorgeous colors.

 Luminous and ultra rich fuchsia pink flowers with showstopping deep pom pom blooms is heart-warming, and certain to be this season's hot trend in color in Echinaceas.

 - Prolific.
 You got to love coneflowers that multiple well.
 This always creates a much fuller look and of course, you get a ton more blooms.

 - Dense & Compact.
 Charming and compact at on 18-24" tall and 14" wide.
 Narrow, pointed dark green leaves provide excellent contrast and stay a healthy green color all season long

 - Blooms.
 Blooms are proportional and held clearly above the foliage.
 Petals lay flat (horizontal).
 This helps to to better appreciate the fullness of the flower.
-You add the richness of the immense pom-pom centers and your garden will brim the the color of candy.
+You add the richness of the immense pom-pom centers and your garden will brim with the the color of candy!